fieldtrip/website/faq/realtime/fieldtripbuffer_speed.md

     - /faq/fieldtripbuffer_speed/
 ---

-# How fast is the FieldTrip buffer for realtime data streaming?

 For real-time use of the buffer it is relevant to know how fast it can handle read and write requests.
 For a write request, the time depends on the number of channels and on the number of samples in the data block.

 The following benchmarks have been run using the **rt_benchmark** script in the **realtime** directory on the following computer